See how scientists have nearly doubled some survival rates in a generation, with even more scientific discoveries on the horizon.

 Just a decade or two ago, a person diagnosed with blood cancer faced a narrow path forward: chemotherapy, radiation, perhaps a bone marrow transplant.
-Treatment delivered in a hospital setting, with 5-year survival rates hanging in the teens.
+Treatment was delivered in a hospital setting, with a 5-year survival rate in the teens.

-Flash forward to today, where scientific innovation has greatly changed the treatment landscape for blood cancer, driven primarily by targeted therapies that disrupt cancer cell growth and survival.
+Flash forward to today.
+Scientific innovation has greatly changed the treatment landscape for blood cancer, driven primarily by targeted therapies that disrupt cancer cell growth and survival.

 Five-year survival rates for leukemia alone have nearly doubled from 34 percent in the mid-1970s to 66 percent in the early-mid 2000s, according to the Leukemia & Lymphoma Society.

-Treatment changes in the past 10 years alone have proven life-changing for one person with chronic lymphocytic leukemia (CLL).
-At his time of diagnosis over a decade ago, Ben Greenlee’s doctor did something that may seem counterintuitive: He told Ben not to treat his blood cancer.
+Treatment advancements in the past 10 years have proven life-changing for people with chronic lymphocytic leukemia (CLL), particularly for Ben Greenlee.
+At his time of diagnosis over a decade ago, his doctor did something that may seem counterintuitive: he told Ben not to treat his blood cancer.

-As it turns out, Greenlee’s doctor was indeed correct and now Ben has the right treatment plan.
+As it turns out, Greenlee’s doctor was indeed correct and now he has the right treatment plan.

-While great strides have occurred, cancer researchers are motivated to continue advancing science for those with more aggressive and difficult to treat diseases, according to Steve Davidsen, Ph.D., vice president, oncology discovery research, AbbVie.
+While great strides have occurred, cancer researchers are motivated to continue advancing science for those with more aggressive and difficult-to-treat diseases, according to Andy Souers, Ph.D., distinguished research fellow, AbbVie.

 “The field of oncology is really in a renaissance time right now,” he says.
-“We’re making progress and slowly chipping away, but there is still a ton of unmet need and work ahead of us.
+“While there has been progress over the last decade, there is still a ton of unmet need and work ahead of us.
+At AbbVie, we won't settle for incremental progress.
+We will continue to transform standards of care for every single patient.”

-In acute myeloid leukemia (AML), for example, cancer starts in the bone marrow.
+In acute myeloid leukemia (AML), cancer starts in the bone marrow.
 It most often develops from cells that would eventually become white blood cells.
-In another leukemia, chronic lymphocytic leukemia (CLL), cancer develops within a specific type of white blood cell called B cells.
+In another type of leukemia, chronic lymphocytic leukemia (CLL), cancer develops within a specific type of white blood cell called B cells.

-The longtime standard of care for blood cancer, chemotherapy, wipes out not only cancer cells but also other healthy cells.
-This challenge prompted researchers studying both blood cancers and solid tumors to find ways to target only cancer cells
+The long-established standard of care for blood cancer, chemotherapy, wipes out not only cancer cells but also other healthy cells.
+AbbVie researchers saw a need—for better outcomes and less treatment burden for patients—and an opportunity to do things differently.
+This challenge prompted researchers studying both blood cancers and solid tumors to find ways to target only cancer cells.

-AbbVie’s unique strategy and emphasis on cellular biology is what led to uncovering a new field of regulated cell death in certain leukemias, Davidsen says.
+AbbVie’s unique strategy and emphasis on cellular biology is what led to uncovering a new field of regulated cell death in certain leukemias, Souers says.

 “We look at mechanisms that are essential for cancer cells to survive and propagate, and that may take us to hematological malignancies or to solid tumors,” he says.
 “It’s a matter of being tenacious so we can reveal the really interesting molecules.”

-Tenacity is also reflected in the approach of AbbVie’s clinical team, once they advance a molecule along its journey to becoming a medicine, according to Jalaja Potluri, M.D., executive medical director, AbbVie.
+Scientific progress isn’t a given once discoveries are made.
+That’s where the AbbVie clinical team comes in to advance a molecule along its journey to becoming a medicine, according to Jalaja Potluri, M.D., executive medical director, AbbVie.

-A hematologist-oncologist by training, Potluri and her team are focused on designing trials in areas of unmet medical need, sometimes rare cancers with little existing treatment options.
-Persistence is key in advancing trials, because these patients can’t wait, Potluri says.
-One project her team worked on went from the clinical program to approved medication in 4 years, a process that can typically take 10 years or more.
+A hematologist-oncologist by training, Potluri and her team are focused on designing clinical trials in areas of unmet patient need, such as rare cancers with limited existing treatment options.
+When it comes to scientific progress, setting big goals is key, because these patients can’t wait, Potluri says.
+One project her team worked on went from the clinical program to approved medication in four years—a process that can typically take 10 years or more.

 “Being a leukemia doctor, I can’t say enough how exhilarating that experience was,” Potluri says.
-“We were able to impact a disease with many sub-types and great unmet medical need.”
+“We were able to make a meaningful impact in a disease with many subtypes and great unmet medical need and advancing care for patients who really need it.”

-New technologies and approaches have accelerated the pace of science, enabling the development of novel therapies in blood cancer that have the potential to be game-changing to patients, according to fellow AbbVie executive medical director Jim Dean
+New technologies and approaches have accelerated the pace of science, enabling the development of novel therapies that have allowed us to reimagine the treatment of blood cancer, according to AbbVie executive medical director and global development lead for hematology, Jim Dean.

-Scientists are driven to increase understanding even further, bolstered by innovation in genetics and genomics as well as precision medicine, Davidsen says.
-For example, scientists can now dig deeper in the genetic differences between subsets of people with a particular type of cancer, which can help identify a tailored approach.
+Scientists are driven to increase understanding even further, probing all that science has to offer to answer the biggest questions we face in blood cancer, through innovation in genetics, genomics and precision medicine, Souers adds.
+For example, scientists can now dig deeper into the genetic differences between subsets of people with a particular type of cancer, which can help inform a tailored treatment approach.

-More advancements are on this horizon with both antibody and cell-based therapies along with what Davidsen calls the next generation of agents that cause cancer cells to undergo alternative forms of regulated cell death.
+More advancements are on the horizon with both antibody and cell-based therapies along with what Souers calls “the next generation of agents” that cause cancer cells to undergo alternative forms of regulated cell death.

 References: